mklan/dotfiles/README.md

 `alt + super + return` to open bottom overlay terminal (bspwm only)

 `super + h` display rest of the key-bindings

-- more focus on the workflow, since it is super efficient
-- description why it is efficient